Nearly three-quarters of American adults use social media—making it a critical part of any business strategy.

 6. Share compelling visuals whenever you can

 Instagram, Pinterest, and Snapchat, in particular, are visual-first networks.
 If your content doesn’t look good, no one will stop scrolling to read what you have to say.
 But even tweets benefit from a good graphic.
 Twitter itself says, “The single simplest thing you can do to get more attention to your Tweets is to add an image or GIF.”

 Or maybe you can use photos of your customers to highlight how they use your service.

-We’ve compiled a list of 21 free stock photo sites you can use to find images for your posts.
-Just make sure you stick to using appropriately licenced stock photography (like you’ll find on the sites in our list), since using random images you find online is definitely not okay and can get you in some serious trouble.
+We’ve compiled a list of 25 free stock photo sites you can use to find images.
+Just make sure you stick to using appropriately licenced stock photography (like you’ll find on the sites in our list).
+Using random images you find online is definitely not okay and can get you in some serious trouble.